turingschool/backend-curriculum-site/module1/syllabus.md

 Projects, Paired Assessments, and Independent Assessments will be scored on a 4 point scale:

-1. Far Below Expectations
+1. Well Below Expectations
 2. Below Expectations
-3. Passing
+3. Meets Expectations (Passing)
-4. Exceptional
+4. Above Expectations (Exceptional)

 Projects, Independent Challenges, and Paired Assessments will be broken into 4 iterations.
 Students are expected to complete the first 3 iterations to receive a score of 3 (passing), while iteration 4 provides opportunities for further learning and exploration.